drpeppermrpib/test/README.md

 def submit_share(nonce):
     global connected
-    if not connected or sock is None: return  # skip if not connected
+    if not connected or sock is None: return  # skip submission if disconnected

     payload = {
         "id": 1,